elbaggarilab/elbaggarilab.github.io/opportunities.md

 ## Join our lab!

+### Post-Doctoral fellows
+All positions have been filled.

 ### Undergraduate students

 Our group seeks to provide undergraduate students with engaging research projects in the field of experimental condensed matter physics.
 We have a position for an undergraduate student starting in Winter 2022.
 To discuss opportunities, contact ielbaggari@rowland.harvard.edu.